If saving money throughout the holidays is important to you, then here are 7 Ways To Save On Christmas Dinner that you will appreciate.

 When cutting back on extra holiday expenses, you don’t want to sacrifice flavor or food quality.
 With these tips, you won’t have to!
 You’ll be able to host your family and friends for a wonderful holiday meal that everyone will enjoy.

 7 Ways To Save On Christmas Dinner

-Host a potluck meal.
 One of the best ways to save on Christmas dinner is to get others to help by making it a potluck.
-With others helping defer the cost by bringing part of the meal, it will become much more budget friendly.
-Offer to prepare the main dish (ham, turkey, roast, lamb) and then assign people sides, desserts, and breads to bring.
-This will keep your out of pocket expense low, as well as keeping others’ expenses low in the process.
+With others helping defer the cost by bringing part of the meal, it will become much more budget-friendly.
+Offer to prepare the main dish (ham, turkey, roast, lamb) and then assign people sides, desserts, and bread to bring.
+This will keep your out-of-pocket expense low, as well as keep others’ expenses low in the process.
 When every family brings 1-2 dishes, it creates a great buffet of food without breaking the bank.

 Sometimes the best deals on groceries are the ones that happen at the last minute.
 Wait and hit the store just 1-2 days before the holiday for last-minute sale prices, clearance items, and great deals on everything from the ham for dinner, to ready-made cookies, cupcakes, and cakes.

-Add extra side dishes.
-To stretch your budget a bit farther, you can focus on filling up with great sides, appetizers, and rolls.
-Add in inexpensive items like mashed potatoes, green bean casserole, and sides of corn on the cob.
-When your guests can add more of the sides to their plate, that means a smaller portion of the main dish won’t leave them unsatisfied.
+To stretch your budget a bit further, you can focus on filling up with great sides.
+Add inexpensive items like mashed potatoes, green bean casserole, and sides of corn on the cob.
+When your guests can add more side dishes to their plate, that means a smaller portion of the main dish won’t leave them unsatisfied.

-Make items from scratch.
-Instead of buying ready made stuffing, macaroni and cheese, or rolls and breads, make those items from scratch.
+Instead of buying ready-made stuffing, pies, or rolls, make those items from scratch.
 You can even cook dry beans in your Crockpot for a great side of pinto beans, great northern beans, or black-eyed peas that is super cheap and filling.
 Homemade hot rolls, fresh bread, or even crescent rolls are also inexpensive and easy to manage.

 Host your friends and family for a mid-afternoon appetizer buffet.
-Things like cheese, crackers, vegetable trays, summer sausages, meatballs, mini quiche, and even fresh fruits can be displayed on a buffet and snacked on throughout the afternoon.
+Things like cheese, crackers, vegetable trays, summer sausages, meatballs, mini quiches, and even fresh fruits can be displayed on a buffet and snacked on throughout the afternoon.
 Appetizers can be much less expensive and still delicious and satisfying.

 These ways to save on Christmas dinner are easy to accomplish for any budget and family.